 Your loan of $100 worth of BTC will eventually have to be repaid; once the loan amortization period expires, the person who loaned you the money will have received its $100 along with a pre-arranged interest.

 In order to make sure that the loaning party receives his money back, the platform can margin call your trade if its total value falls beneath a certain threshold (one that would lead to you losing borrowed money).
 In this case, if your investment’s value were to fall beneath $100, you’d end up margin called and your trade would be liquidated.

-To avoid going into too much detail (check out this link for a more in-depth look into the practice), margin trading has been a mainstay of traditional investing for quite some time and has successfully made the transition into crypto markets as well.
+To avoid going into too much detail, margin trading has been a mainstay of traditional investing for quite some time and has successfully made the transition into crypto markets as well.

 Leveraging someone else’s capital against a highly likely market outcome can be an extremely efficient way of multiplying your own holdings, especially when you go for higher margins like 4x, 5x, 8x or even 100x (the highest margin currently allowed on existing trading platforms).

 Modern crypto landscape is definitely a good place to learn about and master margin trading.
 Constant crypto volatility requires savvy market observers to predict future price movements and margin trading exchanges are a perfect playground for them to cash in on their skills.

 As a significant portion of these savants will want to test out their skills on the mentioned playground, we’ll give them a solid and list out some of the top margin trading exchanges in the market.

 Below is a quick rundown of the top 3 margin exchanges we recommend.
 After that we go into more detail on each of the and some of their competitors.